Uber reports more than 3,000 sexual assaults on 2018 rides

 In response, an Uber spokesperson pointed to the just-released report.
 Lyft called Bomberger’s charge “baseless.”

-Bomberger said he believes 80% to 90% of the assaults in the Uber report could have been prevented by measures such as cameras in the cars recording rides and the companies reporting every assault they learn of to the police.
+Bomberger said he believes 80 percent to 90 percent of the assaults in the Uber report could have been prevented by measures such as cameras in the cars recording rides and the companies reporting every assault they learn of to the police.

 The Rape, Abuse & Incest National Network said it appreciated Uber’s transparency.